LesFerch/WinSetView/Manual.md

 All changes made by WinSetView are per-user within the HKEY_CURRENT_USER hive in the registry.
 No machine settings are touched and no elevated privileges are required (except as noted for a few optional settings).
 On each run, if **Backup** is checked, WinSetView makes a unique backup file of the affected folder view registry values.
 A restore option is provided allowing you to rollback to any of those backups.
 Please note that the backup does not include all items shown on the **Explorer Options** page.

+**Note**: A major Windows update or a full repair via Windows Update (e.g. running Setup.exe from the Windows ISO) will remove the `FolderTypes` registry key from HKEY_CURRENT_USER (i.e. it will undo the default folder views set by WinSetView).
+In such cases, simply run WinSetView again and click **Submit** to reapply your view preferences.

 ## Interface